AjNavneet/BusinessLicense_MulticlassClassifier_Ensemble/readme.md

-# Ensemble Multi-class Classification on business license data.
+# Ensemble Multi-class Classification on Business license data

 ## Overview
 In machine learning, Classification is one of the most widely used techniques with various applications.
 In this project, we explore hands-on and theoretical aspects of various ensemble techniques used for multi-class classification.